aardbol/infra_ansible_collection/node_base/roles/users/README.md

 - manage (system) groups
 - manage authorized keys for users
 - set nopasswd sudo for sudo group
+- enable linger for a user, so they can run systemd services without being logged in

 See `defaults/main.yml` for more documentation on usage.